-After powering up, you can make sure that your DRAGEN system is functioning properly by running /opt/edico/self_test/self_test.sh, which does the following:
+After turning on the server, you can make sure that your DRAGEN server is functioning properly by running /opt/edico/self_test/self_test.sh, which does the following:

 - Automatically indexes chromosome M from the hg19 reference genome

-- Loads the reference genome and index
+- ▶ Loads the reference genome and index

 - Maps and aligns a set of reads

 - Saves the aligned reads in a BAM file

 - Asserts that the alignments exactly match the expected results

-Each system ships with the test input FASTQ data for this script, which is located in /opt/edico/self_test.
+Each server ships with the test input FASTQ data for this script, which is located in /opt/edico/self_test.
 The system check takes approximately 25-30 minutes.